 Consolidating Shipments

-Combining smaller shipments into a single container can reduce costs by maximizing the container’s capacity, thereby lowering the per-unit shipping expense.
+Combining smaller shipments into a single container can reduce costs by maximizing capacity and lowering the per-unit shipping expense.

 Negotiating with Freight Forwarders